maciejg-git/litewind-alpine-documentation/documentation/validation.md

 ### x-validation directive

-The x-validation directive is used to set the rules and the mode of the validation.
+The `x-validation` directive is used to set the rules and the mode of the validation for the input in the `form`.
 The value of the directive is in JSON format and has following properties:
 - `rules` - is an array of objects and strings.
 Simple rules use strings and rules that require argument use objects.
 - `mode` - is a string that defines when to validate input and how to update state depending on the validation results.
 If mode is not defined the default `"blur-silent"` is used.
 - `messages` - is an object containing validation messages.
 If messages are not defined the default global messages are used.